Pensions part of social security

-A person who has turned 60 (persons born in 1955 or 1956) or 61 (persons born in 1957 or later) before the maximum number of unemployment allowance days (500) are up, has a right to additional days based on the Unemployment Security Act.
+A person who has turned 61 (persons born 1957-1960) or 62 (persons born in 1961 or later) before the maximum number of unemployment allowance days (500) are up, has a right to additional days based on the Unemployment Security Act.
 The unemployment allowance is paid until they reach their retirement age or until they turn 65.

 The self-employed have no right to get the additional days of the unemployment allowance.
 When the 500 days of the unemployment allowance are up, the self-employed may quality for the labour market support.